Albania: Art and architecture

-Media

-The freedom of press and speech, and the right to free expression is guaranteed in the constitution of Albania.
-Albania was ranked 84th on the Press Freedom Index of 2020 compiled by the Reporters Without Borders, with its score steadily declining since 2003.
-Nevertheless, in the 2020 report of Freedom in the World, the Freedom House classified the freedoms of press and speech in Albania as partly free from political interference and manipulation.

-Radio Televizioni Shqiptar (RTSH) is the national broadcaster corporation of Albania operating numerous television and radio stations in the country.
-The three major private broadcaster corporations are Top Channel, Televizioni Klan and Vizion Plus whose content are distributed throughout Albania and beyond its territory in Kosovo and other Albanian-speaking territories.

-Albanian cinema has its roots in the 20th century and developed after the country's declaration of independence.
-The first movie theater exclusively devoted to showing motion pictures was built in 1912 in Shkodër by an Austrian distribution company with strong efforts by Albanian painter Kolë Idromeno.
-The opening of other movie theaters followed by 1920 in Shkodër, Berat, Tirana and Vlorë.

-During the Peoples Republic of Albania, Albanian cinema developed rapidly with the inauguration of the Kinostudio Shqipëria e Re in Tirana.
-In 1953, the Albanian-Soviet epic film, the Great Warrior Skanderbeg, was released chronicling the life and fight of the medieval Albanian hero Skanderbeg.
-It went on to win the international prize at the 1954 Cannes Film Festival.
-In 2003, the Tirana International Film Festival was established, the largest film festival in the country.
-Durrës is host to the Durrës International Film Festival, the second largest film festival, taking place at the Durrës Amphitheatre.

 Music

 Albanian folk music is a prominent part of the national identity, and continues to play a major part in overall Albanian music.
 Folk music can be divided into two stylistic groups, mainly the northern Gheg varieties, and southern Lab and Tosk varieties.
 Northern and southern traditions are contrasted by a rugged tone from the north, and the more relaxed southern form of music.

 Many songs concern events from Albanian history and culture, including traditional themes of honour, hospitality, treachery, and revenge.
 The first compilation of Albanian folk music was made by two Himariot musicians, Neço Muka and Koço Çakali, in Paris, during their work with Albanian soprano Tefta Tashko-Koço.
 Several gramophone compilations were recorded at the time by the three artists, which eventually led to the recognition of Albanian iso-polyphony as a UNESCO Intangible Cultural Heritage.